-Originally developed in the USA, and now manufactured in Australia, Protect Crete's range also includes Densi-Proof "Plus" products for specific uses.
-Densi-Proof plus Surface Repeller has been used Densi Proof has never had a failure in the 27 years it has been in the market.
-The products have been distributed in Australia for over a decade, extensively for the Supreme Court car parks, and also the car parks above and are backed by a 15 year guarantee.
-Protect Crete products including the tenancies at Marina Mirage on the Gold Coast.
-Densi-Proof plus Densi-Proof have been tested for VOC compliance by Cetec-Foray under Surface Sheen was used extensively in the plant rooms, to provide a clean the specification of the Green Building Council of Australia and passed and safe environment around electrical equipment. the stringent requirements easily, meeting the criteria of Green Star.
-Earlier testing by a Melbourne laboratory, Environmental Consulting Pty Ltd, gave Other major projects protected by Densi-Proof include; the Brisbane values of less than one 500th of a gram per litre of VOC, virtually none.
-Airport Link, where it has been used to protect the underground
+Originally developed in the USA, and now manufactured in Australia, Densi Proof has never had a failure in the 27 years it has been in the market.
+The products have been distributed in Australia for over a decade, and are backed by a 15 year guarantee.
+Protect Crete products including Densi-Proof have been tested for VOC compliance by Cetec-Foray under the specification of the Green Building Council of Australia and passed the stringent requirements easily, meeting the criteria of Green Star.
+Earlier testing by a Melbourne laboratory, Environmental Consulting Pty Ltd, gave values of less than one 500th of a gram per litre of VOC, virtually none.

 One of the biggest projects Protect Crete has supplied to date is the Lend Lease built, Gold Coast University Hospital project, which is currently under construction.
-By completion, Andrew McLeay, Director of Protect Crete Queensland, estimates they will have supplied over 50,000m of Densi-Proof, ensuring one of the largest hospital projects in the Southern Hemisphere is protected from cracking, moisture ingress and other preventable risks to the integrity of structural concrete.
+By completion, Andrew McLeay, Director of Protect Crete Queensland, estimates they will have supplied over 50,000m2 of Densi-Proof, ensuring one of the largest hospital projects in the Southern Hemisphere is protected from cracking, moisture ingress and other preventable risks to the integrity of structural concrete.